centrahq/api-documentation/pages/03.fe-development/14.best-practices/19.hybrid-fe-design/docs.md

 Few years later we realised that stateless is not great in the world where you try your best to save up on bandwidth, while you're also exposing too much unnecessary data to too many actors.
 We therefore wrote Checkout API, which was stateful and more byte-conservative, which gave us great options to optimise your API responses based on the context of your selection.

 Today we find ourselves in a new Internet, where static page generation and smart caching are very much desired, and we realised that stateful Checkout API is not always the best solution to feed the middle-ware servers with data, where the output of the API depends on the context of the shopper.
-Once again, we realise that an API that serves all available data, always, actually posesses a true value when it comes to fetching all required data, like when you're building your caches.
+Once again, we realise that a stateless API that serves all available data, always, actually posesses a true value when it comes to fetching all required data, like when you're building your caches.

 ## The high-level concept of a hybrid FE solution

 ![](fe-hybrid-design.png)

 In short:
-* Shop API builds the shop's backend, the backbone of your front end
+* [Shop API](https://docs.centra.com/swagger-ui/?urls.primaryName=ShopAPI) builds the shop's backend, the backbone of your front end
-* Checkout API builds the shop's checkout experience, from entering the website to a successful checkout (or at least a [Cart Abandonment](/plugins/cartabandonment) email)
+* [Checkout API](/fe-development/fe-elements) builds the shop's checkout experience, from entering the website to a successful checkout (or at least a [Cart Abandonment](/plugins/cartabandonment) email)
-* Centra Webhooks are used to only trigger updates of relevant data
+* [Centra Webhooks](/plugins/centra-webhook) are used to only trigger updates of relevant data

 [notice-box=info]
 In case of a network or application failure, remember to always include a mechanism to completely re-build your middle-ware cache from scratch.
 Use it as a failsafe after unplanned outages, where individual webhooks might have been lost.